James Gandolfini as Tony Soprano, Jersey mob boss and conflicted family man

 After the Vesuvio dinner in “…To Save Us All from Satan’s Power” (Episode 3.10), Tony undresses to get into bed with Carmela and shows off a pair of light gray cotton boxer shorts and a white ribbed cotton sleeveless A-shirt.

-The gold 18″-long open-link chain necklace he wears around his neck buries the St. Jerome pendant somewhere between his undershirt and chest hair.
+The gold 18″-long open-link chain necklace he wears around his neck buries the St. Anthony pendant somewhere between his undershirt and chest hair.
 (Note that I’d previously identified this as a St. Jerome pendant before I received a correction from BAMF Style reader Dylan Singh explaining that Tony wears the more common—and more name-appropriate—St. Anthony.)

 The necklace isn’t Tony’s only gold accessory.
 He wears a gold chain-link bracelet around his right wrist, and the gold pinky ring with its ruby and diamond stones shines from his right pinky.

 On his other hand, Tony proudly wears a gold wedding band on the third finger of his left hand.
 The 18-karat gold Rolex on his left wrist is also very appropriate for a mob boss as Rolex itself has designated it “the most prestigious Rolex model since 1956”.